 Cough and sneeze into your elbow, not your hands, or into a tissue which should immediately be discarded; avoid touching your eyes, nose and mouth

 Avoid close contact with anyone showing respiratory symptoms (breathing difficulties, cough, runny nose)

 Avoid touching public surfaces - credit card machines, gas pumps, hand railings, elevators.
-Use a tissue or paper towel when touching surfaces
+Use a tissue, paper towel or gloves when touching surfaces